Advice to a reader feeling anxious about appearance

 He’d prefer it if I were bustier.
 Who cares?
 I’d prefer it if he had a six-pack.
 He doesn’t, and that’s fine, too!
 It’s not something I think about when I’m with him.
 It doesn’t impact how I feel about him, or how attracted I am to him.
 It has no bearing on our relationship.

-So, my advice to you, is to ask yourself – what superficial trait about your boyfriend would you change if you could?
+Ask yourself this question: what superficial trait about your boyfriend would you change if you could?
 What about other guys – is there anyone out there, anyone at all, that you think is better looking than he is?

 Then ask yourself if that changes your feelings for him at all.
 Do you love him less now that you’ve admitted your celebrity crush is hotter?